backdrop-contrib/pathauto/README.txt

 hard coded links in your content or blocks.

-If you use the "system path" (i.e. node/10) for menu items and settings like that, Drupal will replace it with the url_alias.
+If you use the "system path" (i.e. node/10) for menu items and settings like that, Backdrop will replace it with the url_alias.

 For external links, you might want to consider the Path Redirect or Global Redirect modules, which allow you to set forwarding either per item or across the site to your aliased URLs.

 URLs (not) Getting Replaced With Aliases:
-Please bear in mind that only URLs passed through Drupal's l() or url() functions will be replaced with their aliases during page output.
+Please bear in mind that only URLs passed through Backdrop's l() or url() functions will be replaced with their aliases during page output.
 If a module or your template contains hardcoded links, such as 'href="node/$node->nid"' those won't get replaced with their corresponding aliases.
-Use the Drupal API instead:
+Use the Backdrop API instead:

 * 'href="'. url("node/$node->nid") .'"' or
 * l("Your link title", "node/$node->nid")